Green Shiba Inu (new) Price Up 84% Over Last Week (GINUX)

-Green Shiba Inu (new) (GINUX) traded 25.4% higher against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on September 17th.
-One Green Shiba Inu (new) coin can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Green Shiba Inu (new) (GINUX) traded 25.4% higher against the US dollar during the one day period ending at 17:00 PM ET on September 18th.
+One Green Shiba Inu (new) coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
 Green Shiba Inu (new) has a market capitalization of $7.08 million and approximately $20,266.00 worth of Green Shiba Inu (new) was traded on exchanges in the last 24 hours.
-During the last seven days, Green Shiba Inu (new) has traded up 84% against the U.S. dollar.
+In the last week, Green Shiba Inu (new) has traded up 84% against the US dollar.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.